insight-platform/Savant/docs/source/savant_101/12_module_definition.rst

 Dynamic Parameters
 ^^^^^^^^^^^^^^^^^^

-Savant also supports module-wide dynamic parameters.
-Those parameters can receive new values during the module execution.
-Those parameters are defined within ``dynamic_parameters`` section.
+Savant supports module-wide dynamic parameters.
+Those parameters can retrieve their current values during the module execution.
+They are defined within the ``dynamic_parameters`` section.
 Currently, only Etcd is supported as a dynamic parameter source.
-The Etcd connection is configured with ``parameters.etcd_config`` section.
+The Etcd connection is configured with the ``parameters.etcd_config`` section.

-Dynamic parameters are also available with the same function:
+The dynamic parameters are also available in the functions:

 .. code-block:: python